 To help you plan your outdoor adventures, we offer advance booking on many frontcountry campgrounds, and some in the backcountry.
 This section provides information on fees you pay when making a reservation.

 - To secure a frontcountry or backcountry camping reservation, you must pay all camping fees and transaction fees in advance

 - You pay these fees when making your reservation at camping.bcparks.ca or by calling 1-800-689-9025 (1-519-858-6161 internationally)

 - You can pay all your fees using Visa, Mastercard, American Express, Visa Debit, or Mastercard Debit

 - Transaction fees are $6 per campsite or tent pad per night, up to a maximum of $18 per site (plus tax)

-Fees for first come, first served campsites
+First come, first served camping